9pm - 29th August 2012

 "Have they not travelled through the land and observed how was the end of those before them?
 They were more numerous than themselves and greater in strength and in impression on the land, but they were not availed by what they used to earn."
 (12)

-Holland claims that the city of Mecca is not mentioned in the Qur'an and therefore justifies his revisionist perspective.
-This is a complete fabrication.
+Holland claims that the city of Mecca is mentioned ambiguously in the Qur'an and therefore justifies his revisionist perspective.
 The Quran in the forty-eighth chapter clearly mentions the city of Mecca.

 "And it is He who withheld their hands from you and your hands from them within [the area of] Makkah after He caused you to overcome them.
 And ever is Allah of what you do, Seeing."
 (13)

 Far from being ambiguous, this verse clearly refers to how Allah prevented war in Makkah between the Muslims and the polytheists.
 The classical exegetical material elaborates on this, for instance Ibn Kathir writes:

 "Allah the Exalted reminds His faithful servants of His favor when He restrained the hands of the idolators, and thereby, no harm touched the Muslims from the idolators.
 Allah restrained the hands of the believers and they did not fight the idolaters near Al-Masjid Al-Haram [Makkah].
 Rather, Allah saved both parties from battle and brought forth a peace treaty that produced good results for the believers, in addition to, earning them the good end in this life and the Hereafter."(14)

 This in itself shows as to how reckless, ill-informed and biased was Holland’s approach to the whole subject.